 VML strongly supports the free flow of information to citizens and the media through the conduct of governmental affairs at all levels in the open, in good faith compliance with the Freedom of Information Act.
 VML also supports efforts to educate local government officials about the Act, and the importance of extensive and accurate reporting of government affairs.

+Any proposed FOIA legislation should be reviewed by the FOIA Council prior to being enacted.

+The use of electronic meetings should be allowed during a state of emergency when social distancing is a necessity and electronic meetings should be studied by the FOIA Council for use at other specified times.

+VML supports legislation reviewed by the FOIA Council that allows flexibility in the number of meetings a member of a governing body may participate in electronically due to a personal matter as defined in the electronic meeting policy adopted by the governing body.

 Citizens have the right to have personal information protected.
 Government also must be able to control its work processes so that public business can be conducted.
 It is in the public’s interest to conduct some matters outside public view prior to official action.
 Accordingly, VML strongly opposes extending limitations on closed meetings and exempt records, which would upset the Act’s careful balance among a fully informed public, the protection of individuals’ privacy, the ability of government to conduct its work and those matters for which the premature release would not be in the best interest of the locality or its citizens.

 In addition, localities should be able to continue charging reasonable fees for any and all records, including for research time and for computer records that must be provided under the Act to avoid shifting the cost of copying from the requestor to the general taxpayers.
 The Act should continue to limit rights to documents to citizens of the Commonwealth and news organizations that publish here.